roysinclair/node-socket.io-loki-message-replay/README.md

 the chatroom.
 - If a user disconnects and other users send messages when the user reconnects they will be caught up with the outstanding messages
 - When a user joins a room they will be caught up with all the messages sent in the chat
+- Message expiration time so that the LokiJS database can clean old messages and not run out of memory

 ## Credits
 Socket.io examples - https://github.com/socketio/socket.io/tree/master/examples/chat